 Commercial misting fans with large high pressure pumps can consume quite a lot of water, whereas small domestic misting fans are obviously more conservative.

-In the example above our 0.008” nozzle at 1000 psi would create a droplet size of 6 microns and use 1.89 gallons of water per hour.
+In the example below our 0.008” nozzle at 1000 psi would create a droplet size of 6 microns and use 1.89 gallons of water per hour.

 Are Misting Fans Safe?